MatissesProjects/webcamKnn/README.md

 Clone the repo, and run `basicFlaskApp.py` after this go to localhost:5000 and you should get a prompt for using your webcam.

+# Requirements

+Requires flask

+pip installing that should pull all required dependencies

+Either python 2 or 3 should work for this project

 ## Base of this project

 This is heavily based off of the teachable machine Google tool, however simplified for easy addition to personal projects.